jfredett/hazel/LOG.md

 will proxy some of `Cursorlike` and `Tapelike` to the end user, but with the added context of the familiar's state, which I think should be plenty for what I need.
 I am going to aim to build up the `TapeReaderState` with the new familiar system and see how that fares.

+## 1936 - atm

+I was thinking a bit about `Zobrist` while organizing code, and I think I want to tweak the design.
+I'm planning to use `Zobrist` for much more than just position hashing, since I can certainly use them for `Tape` caching at least, and perhaps for other things as well.
+I also expect I'll want to use them primarily in the context of a Cache, so I want to tie those things together and also ensure the type system prevents using the wrong calculated hash, since they all look pretty much the same.
+I'd also like to be able to tweak the seed per cache, since the behavior is quite sensitive to what it is you're hashing.

+I'm thinking of taking a phantom type, at the very least, on both `Cache` and `Zobrist`.
+Cache will accept lookups only with matching type.
+I can also use that phantom type information to report back to the debug UI and log as telemetry about the hashes, which I can then use to start analyzing hash quality, which I think will be important.
+I think this will be a good way to implement things when I get to actually implementing a non-stub version of `Cache`.

+Unrelated, I need to put some kind of prelude module together, there is a set of common things (Square constants, macros, some types) that I simply need all the time, and more generally it'd be good to have some sort of toolbox module that just reexports all the stuff I need.
+I have been idling on splitting up the thing into multiple crates, LSP is getting quite slow and I think it's potentially due to project structure -- it's also just getting a bit messy, and some parts of the system are quite stable and unlikely to change until I get into the optimization loop later.

+## 1953 - atm

+I'm procrastinating, but I thought of a potentially interesting game/tool for teaching chess to children.
+My kid is almost four, and loves watching me play chess, despite constant protestation about not playing illegal moves.
+I've been thinking about how I will teach the game, and when it comes to teaching, my style is somewhat idiosyncratic.
+I dislike direct instruction and generic or trite metaphors.
+Rarely do these appeal to the actual individual learning in front of you, and they always seem to focus on creating a superficial understanding that does not really drive nor reward discovering better abstractions later.

+Take, for example, chess puzzles.
+I love them now, but hated them at first because they didn't make sense -- I didn't understand what they were aiming to reinforce or teach, because I was hung up on the idea that I was simply supposed to play 'well' and not 'accurately', puzzles reward accurate identification of tactical sequences and execution of those sequences ("combination").
+By directing a student to a puzzle which has the full rules of chess enforced, probably with many pieces to consider, and then to expect them to just 'caclulate' leads to frustration.
+This is mitigated either by replacing the puzzle with simpler ones, which is demoralizing for many students (myself included); or by starting with trivial puzzles (which don't really help develop the muscles for real games, which is the typical goal of students (myself not included)) and progressively increasing difficulty, which delays the value of the puzzle and makes it hard to understand how it's helping; or by carefully walking them through the puzzle and emphasizing calculation and patience and how to look for tactics and so on.
+This is probably our best try, but it still leaves the game badly unbalanced, the amount of _work_ it takes to drag a student through the weight of all the possibilities is highly inefficient.

+The problem is not the student nor the teacher, it's the rules.
+There are two many of them to easily isolate tactics in a narrow space that makes calculation easy.
+Most small-piececount puzzles in chess are either trivial mates/forks, or pawn-and-piece endgames which are renowned for being calculation intense, as the branching factor shrinks, allowing a great deal of depth, paradoxically _increasing_ the number of positions that must be considered.

+The rules are also against us because the _best_ tactical positions are also the _narrowest_.
+These offer the most excitement, snatching victory from the jaws of utter defeat.
+A mate-or-be-mated position is _thrilling_, and excitement cements memory like nothing else.
+So we want to reduce the resistance and ensure early and frequent narrow wins.
+We, as teachers, can then slowly increase the difficulty and lower the win rate, and ultimately develop the mental muscles of our student.

+So what if we isolate tactics into smaller rulesets built around simpler games?
+Let's also try to make the game slightly asymmetric, such that the student's role is easier, we will rely on the skill differential to help balance the game.
+We'll also use an asymmetric clock, so that the stronger player has less time.

+The rules of the game are simple, the stronger player takes a king and piece of their choice (not a pawn).
+The student takes a piece assigned to them by the stronger player.
+The stronger player is given a clock, the student may be given a clock, depending on the stage of training.

+Student places their piece on the board.

+The teacher goes second and places both of their pieces on the board.

+The student must fork the teacher's pieces.
+As soon as this happens the game ends and the student wins.
+If the student's piece is captured, they lose.
+When the student wins, the teacher gains an increment on their clock and the game resets.
+When the teacher wins, they lose an increment.
+Play until you're done.

+The point of the game is just to practice recognizing fork configurations of these pieces on instinct.
+There is no attempt to teach deeper chess concepts, it's just lifting weights.

+I don't know if it's a good game, but I might make hazel play it someday.